Update: This article was updated on July 14, 2012, to conform with the new preliminary notice requirements in California.

 It is important to keep good records of delivery, as the statutes also provide a specific method to prove the preliminary notice was delivered.
 In fact, the statute requires that you keep a “Proof of Notice Declaration” that states the type of notice given, the date, the place and manner of giving notice, facts showing the notice was given as required by the statute, the name and address of the person to which notice was given, and documentation showing the tracking and delivery of the same, if the notice was given by mail.
 See California Civil Code § 8118.

-Why You Should Use Zlien To Send Your California Preliminary Notices
+Why Use zlien To Send Your California Preliminary Notices?

-Every time Zlien sends a California preliminary notice, it performs the following:
+Every time zlien sends a California preliminary notice, we do the following:

 - Researches the property owner and lender to confirm identity

 - Prepares the form and delivers it to the required parties